-Architect Philip Johnson was commissioned by the Foundation to design the park and his plans for a “serene, green island coursing with life and movement” were revealed in 1971.
+Architect Philip Johnson was commissioned by the Foundation to design the garden and his plans for a “serene, green island coursing with life and movement” were revealed in 1971.
 All religious symbols were omitted from the design, embracing thanksgiving as a universal concept having meaning to all faiths.
-The centerpiece of the park was a stark white spiraling chapel.
+The centerpiece of the garden was a stark white spiraling chapel.

 Small retail buildings on the site were demolished and excavation began in April 1973.
 Construction of the truck terminal on the lowest level (located 50 feet below ground) was the first to be built.
 The $6.5 million terminal addressed the problem of delivery trucks regularly blocking traffic lanes — moving the unloading process underground and out of sight.
 Access to the terminal was provided by the conversion of Bullington Street into a ramp at Patterson Street; at a later time the terminal could be extended to a series of underground truck roadways snaking around downtown (but no other truck terminals would be implemented as planned).